maddouri/dynalo/README.md

 ## Example

-This is a simple example of a shared library that exports some functions and a program the dynamically load the library then calls its exported functions.
+This is a simple example of a shared library that exports some functions and a program that dynamically loads the library then calls its exported functions.

 See the [`test`](test) folder for details on how to compile.